KDE/breeze/cursors/svg-cursor-format.md

         "nominal_size": 24, // Number.
 The nominal size of the cursor.
         "hotspot_x": 3.5, // Number.
 The x-coordinate of the hotspot in the nominal size.
         "hotspot_y": 4.5, // Number.
 The y-coordinate of the hotspot in the nominal size.
-        "frametime": 30 // Number.
-The duration of the frame in milliseconds.
+        "delay": 30 // Number.
+The animation delay to the next frame in milliseconds.
     },
     { // frame 2
         "filename": "wait-02.svg", // String.
 The filename of the SVG file.